spinnaker/spinnaker/docs/commands.md

  * `metric-stores`: Configure Spinnaker's metric stores.
 This configuration only affects the publishing of metrics against whichever metric stores you enable (it can be more than one).
  * `provider`: Configure, validate, and view the specified provider.
  * `security`: Configure Spinnaker's security.
 This includes external SSL, authentication mechanisms, and authorization policies.
- * `storage`: Show Spinnaker's persistent storage options.
+ * `storage`: Show Spinnaker's persistent storage configuration.
  * `version`: Configure & view the current deployment of Spinnaker's version.

 ---